ivandelvaller/ivn-node-chat/README.md

-# NODE CHAT
+# NODE.JS CHAT

-This is a simply chat made in Node.js and Socket.io.
+This is a chat made in Node.js and Socket.io based on Udemy course of Andrew Mead's NodeJS course.
-Frameworks: Bootstrap and express.